zeplin/connected-components-docs/docs/link/STYLEGUIDIST.md

 2. `type` property is the identifier, which we'll set to `styleguidist`.
 3. `url` property is where we specify the URL for our Styleguidist instance.
 Note that this can either be a localhost URL or a remote URL.

 Let's now define the Styleguidist names for the two components in our configuration file.
 To do that, under each component, we'll add a property called `styleguidist`.
-Finally, within this property, we'll define the the name under the `kind` property, like so:
+Finally, within this property, we'll define the the name under the `name` property, like so:

 ```json
 {